1EdTech Meta-data Best Practice Guide for IEEE 1484.12.1-2002 Standard for Learning Object Metadata

 - Applicability to user communities' requirements;

 Taxonomies and vocabularies are structured collections of terms that can serve as values for the meta-data elements discussed previously.
-They are part of the IEEE/IMS set of meta-data and are subject to best-practice policies.
-This Section outlines current IMS best-practice guidelines for taxonomies and vocabularies.
+They are part of the IEEE/1EdTech set of meta-data and are subject to best-practice policies.
+This Section outlines current 1EdTech best-practice guidelines for taxonomies and vocabularies.

 The initial set of elements was selected simply by looking at all properties in the IEEE LOM Draft Standard that take vocabularies or taxonomies as values.
 The criteria used to select important elements included whether the element was well-defined, understood by communities of users and also had emerging standard taxonomies associated with them (the "low hanging fruit" was generally viewed as more important).